-An appointment guarantees that you will work with a tutor, consultant or specialist at a set time, but you are welcome to go to kings.mywconline.com and book any empty (white) available slot, including one for the same hour.
+Yes, you need an appointment to guarantee and secure a spot so that you will work with a tutor, consultant or specialist at a set time.
+However, you are welcome to go to kings.mywconline.com and book any empty (white) available slot.
 IF there is an available empty spot, you will be linked to a tutor.
 Online drop-in does not guarantee you a spot, so make an appointment to avoid disappointment.
+Even if you would like to make an appointment in-person, you should use kings.mywconline.com to do so.

-You will work with tutors from all disciplines.
-Our peer tutors are upper-year students with strong academic skills, and our senior tutors, consultants and specialists have graduate degrees and teaching experience.
-We have at least two tutors every year who can help students with French essays.
+You will work with tutors from all disciplines; peer tutors with strong academic skills from upper-year, and our senior tutors, consultants and specialists with graduate degrees and teaching experience.

 No. Our services are completely confidential.
 We will not discuss your work with anyone without your permission.
 If your instructor offers bonus marks for visiting The Write Place, put this information in the assignment details area when you are booking your online appointment, and we will inform them of your attendance.